TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Client-side adjustable crosshair sensitivity
+	- **CHOSEN SOLUTION:** How about keeping floats in cosmic entropy?
+		- The writing and reading of the entropy for network comms will be contextual, anyway
+		- Notice that determinism won't be broken if we just change sensi during replay or recording, because the final value will always be held in entropy
+	- Anyways, we'll need some form of synchronization of client settings, like nickname
+	- probably it won't hurt to keep sensitivity inside the crosshair component
+		- because we have to share this information if we want to use shorts for communicating motion deltas

 - Melee combat
 	- Primary and secondary attacks for knives
 		- Akimbo is thus handicapped only to the primary